cbergmiller/bootstrap-formform/README.md

 ## Automatic form generation with Django

-Subclass JsModelForm an access the property json_form_fields on an instance.
+Subclass JsModelForm and access the property json_form_fields on an instance.

 ## Options